logik-portal/logik-portal-test/README.md

 - PyFlameWindow/PyFlameDialogWindow:
     - New method
-        - ```set_title_text```
+        - `set_title_text`
             - Set the title of the window.

 - PyFlameColorPushButtonMenu:
-    - Added 'No Color' option to default color menu.
+    - `No Color` option added to default color menu.
 This either applies no color or clears the current color.

     - New methods
-        - ```get_color```
+        - `get_color`
             - Return selected color name.
-        - ```get_color_value```
+        - `get_color_value`
             - Return normalized RGB color value of selected color.
-        - ```set_color```
+        - `set_color`
             - Set the color of the PyFlameColorPushButtonMenu.

 **v4.2.0 02.19.25**

-    Updated font used for widgets.
+- Updated font used for widgets.
 Montserrat Regular is now the default font for all QT widgets.
 The Discreet font is used as a fallback if Montserrat is not found.
 The font location is <SCRIPT_FOLDER>/assets/fonts.

-    PyFlame Widget Argument Validation:
+- PyFlame Widget Argument Validation:
-        Argument errors now print to Flame message area as well as terminal.
+    - Argument errors now print to Flame message area as well as terminal.

-    PyFlameEntry:
+- PyFlameEntry:
-        Improved tooltip functionality.
+    - Improved tooltip functionality.
 Added arguments to set the tooltip delay and duration.
-        Added Alt+Click to show full entry text as tooltip.
+    - Added Alt+Click to show full entry text as tooltip.
 Also copies full entry text to clipboard.

-    PyFlameListWidget:
+- PyFlameListWidget:
-        Added New Argument:
+    - New Argument:
+        - `items`
-            items: A list of items to add to the list widget can now be provided on creation of the widget.
+            - A list of items to add to the list widget can now be provided on creation of the widget.

-    PyFlamePushButton:
+- PyFlamePushButton:
-        Improved tooltip functionality.
+    - Improved tooltip functionality.
 Added arguments to set the tooltip delay and duration.

-    PyFlameWindow/PyFlameDialogWindow:
+- PyFlameWindow/PyFlameDialogWindow:
+- New Arguments
-        Added title style argument.
+    - Added title style argument.
 When using underline, the underline color matched the color used for the side bar line.
 This argument is passed to the Window Title Label.
-        Defaults to Style.BACKGROUND_THIN.
+    Defaults to: `Style.BACKGROUND_THIN`
-        Added argument to set parent widget.
+    - Added argument to set parent widget.

-    New Widget:
+- New Widget:
-        PyFlameEntryFileBrowser
+    - PyFlameEntryFileBrowser
-            Replaces PyFlameLineEditFileBrowser which is now deprecated.
+        - Replaces PyFlameLineEditFileBrowser which is now deprecated.

-    New pyflame functions:
+- New pyflame functions:
-        raise_type_error:
+    - `pyflame.raise_type_error`
-            Raise a type error.
+        - Raise a type error.
 Print error message with traceback to Flame message area and terminal.

-        raise_value_error:
+    - `pyflame.raise_value_error`
-            Raise a value error.
+        - Raise a value error.
 Print error message with traceback to Flame message area and terminal.

-        create_temp_folder:
+    - `create_temp_folder`
-            Create a temporary folder in the script folder.
+        - Create a temporary folder in the script folder.

-        cleanup_temp_folder:
+    - `cleanup_temp_folder`
-            Clear the contents of the temporary folder.
+        - Clear the contents of the temporary folder.

 Deprecated Widget:
     PyFlameLineEditFileBrowser

 Added new Label Style:
     Style.BACKGROUND_THIN - Adds a darker background to the Label with a thinner font weight.
 Text is left aligned by default.
 Used for window titles.

 Fixed: Line colors not properly being applied to PyFlameWindow and PyFlameDialogWindow.

 Removed: LineColor Enum.
 All colors are now set using the Color Enum.

 **v4.1.0 01.15.25**